What do a healthy cat’s gums look like?

-Some diseases and disorders can affect the colours of the gums, and during a physical examination, your veterinarian will check the colour of the gums for signs of illness.
+Some diseases and disorders can affect the colors of the gums, and during a physical examination, your veterinarian will check the color of the gums for signs of illness.

 - Blue-tinged gums – Cyanosis (lack of oxygen).

 - Chocolate brown gums – Methemoglobinemia.

 - Pale gums – Anemia, blood loss, shock.

 - Bright pink/red gums – Heatstroke, carbon monoxide poisoning.

 Flat, black spots can occur on the gums, especially in orange or silver cats.
 This is a harmless condition known as lentigo and is perfectly normal.
 However, it is important to always have a veterinarian check any new or enlarging black spots as they may also be something serious such as melanoma.